elm-janitor/test-suite/README.md

 # README

+This repository contains a test suite for patches that the [elm-janitor](https://github.com/elm-janitor) packages stack on top of the official Elm core packages.

-This repository is useful to develop and verify fixes to core Elm packages.
+It is also useful to develop or evaluate patches to core Elm packages and their kernel code.

 Every forked core package from elm-janitor is a git submodule, so best clone this repository with `--recurse-submodules`.